orbitdb/orbitdb/FAQ.md

 Upon calling `put` (or other updates), OrbitDB saves the data locally and returns.
 That is, the operation and its data is saved to the local node only after which `put` returns and *asynchronously* sends a message to pubsub peers.
 OrbitDB doesn't have a notion of confirming replication status from other peers (although this can be added on user-level) and considers operation a success upon persisting it locally.
 OrbitDB doesn't use consensus nor does it wait for the network to confirm operations making it an *eventually consistent* system.

 In short: it can't be assumed that data has been replicated to the network after an update-operation call finishes (eg. `put`, `add`).

+## Does OrbitDB already support pinning when using js-ipfs ?

+Currently js-ipfs doesn't have GC, so nothing gets removed meaning everything is pinned by default.

+However, this will change in the future as js-ipfs gets GC and we want to make sure that OrbitDB is actually persisting everything (by default), so some work on pinning needs to happen.
+If you're using OrbitDB with go-ipfs (through js-ipfs-api), then GC happens and data may not be persisted anymore after a time.
+This is a known issue and we're planning to implement actual pinning (from IPFS perspective) soon.